smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Potential downsides

 This proposal makes a major change to add Mandatory TRUE request.
-It is necessary to coordinate the operation with the old system that is not Madatory TRUE.
+It is necessary to coordinate the operation with the old system that is not Mandatory TRUE.

 ## Impact on existing code